 All faculty members will have opportunities for promotion based on the achievement of documented excellence within their assignments.
-Faculty hired into a tenure-accruing position will be eligible for tenure when achievements warrant consideration, up to the end of the tenure probationary period.

 The COM considers four major categories of academic responsibility for faculty evaluation and promotion: Teaching, Research and Scholarship, Patient Care, and Service.